brycechen1849/RL2BookSolutions/readme.md

 ### Introduction
-This is a personal note for the book Reinforcement Learning: An Introduction (By Sutton & Bartol).
+This is a personal note for the book Reinforcement Learning: An Introduction (By Sutton & Barto).
 These codes (will) include:
 + Solutions to exercise problems
 + The code generating each figure in the book.